pulumi/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/guides/configure-defaults.md

 title_tag: Configuring Kubernetes Cluster Defaults | Crosswalk
 title: Cluster defaults
 meta_desc: This page will walk you through how to configure Kubernetes Cluster Defaults
-           on AWS, Azure, and GCP.
+           on AWS, Azure, and Google Cloud.
 menu:
   clouds:
     parent: kubernetes-guides